benwilcock/backstagecon-2023/README.md

 ...
 ```

-To use Text Generation Web UI server (with the `openai` extension loaded) as the backend API:
+To use Text Generation Web UI server (with the `openai` extension loaded) as the OpenAI API backend:

 ```yaml
 ...